leetfin/downtify-premium/README.md

 ### Bugs

-Feel free to help developing this mod by reporting any issues at our [bug tracker](https://github.com/eviabs/downtify-premium/issues).
+Feel free to help developing this mod by reporting any issues at our [bug tracker](https://github.com/L33Tech/downtify-premium/issues).

 ### License

-Downtify is licensed under the GNU General Public License v3, for more information please check out the [license information](https://github.com/eviabs/downtify-premium/blob/master/LICENSE).
+Downtify is licensed under the GNU General Public License v3, for more information please check out the [license information](https://github.com/L33Tech/downtify-premium/blob/master/LICENSE).

+### Does it work?

+As of 11-10-2020 (American date format) it works - now without spitting build errors.